Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

     public static void Run([QueueTrigger("login-events", Connection = "AzureWebJobsStorage")]string myQueueItem, ILogger log)

 ### Add the Azure PlayFab package
-The Azure PlayFab SDK for C# is available via NuGet.
-You can either add the latest version via the dotnet CLI
+The Azure PlayFab SDK for C# is available on NuGet.
+You can either add the latest version using the dotnet CLI

     dotnet add package PlayFabAllSDK